-German Silver is used for its toughness, hardness and It’s incredible property of resistance to corrosion for articles such as tableware, plumbing fixtures and marine fittings.
-Even, due to the German Silver high electrical resistance, it is widely used for heating coils.
+It is used for its toughness, hardness and It’s incredible property of resistance to corrosion for articles such as tableware, plumbing fixtures and marine fittings.
+Even, due to the its high electrical resistance, it is widely used for heating coils.

 The structure of German Silver is varied in proportions.
-Three elements ranging from copper (50%), zinc (19%) and nickel (30%) are mixed to get the desired texture of German Silver.
+Three elements ranging from copper (50%), zinc (19%) and nickel (30%) are mixed to get the desired texture.

 In Europe, the nickel silver was coined as ‘Paktong’.
 In the earliest reports, there are references that Europe used to import German Silver from China.
 In 1823, the German competition was held to produce the perfect nickel silver.
 The two brothers named Henniger and Ernst achieved this goal and established their firm and start manufacturing German Silver and gradually the import of Paktong from China stopped.